dadams-AU/315/README.md

 ## Technical Requirements

-These presentations use reveal.js and are best viewed in an up-to-date web browser.
+Several of these presentations use reveal.js and are best viewed in an up-to-date web browser.
 If you experience any issues, try updating your browser to the latest version.

 ## Course Information